Writer's Relief, Inc.

 by Gilda Haber, Ph.D., Department of English Composition, Literature and Professional Writing

-As instructors some of us love to write, and some of us also enjoy attending writers’ conferences.
-This summer I attended three writers’ conferences—one in Manhattan at Marymount Manhattan College, one at UDC, and one at Georgetown University, held by Washington Independent Writers (WIW).
+As instructors some of us love to write, and some of us also enjoy attending writers conferences.
+This summer I attended three writers conferences—one in Manhattan at Marymount Manhattan College, one at UDC, and one at Georgetown University, held by Washington Independent Writers (WIW).

 Prior to the conference registrants receive a program and a list of available agents.
 It is wise for participants to choose the panels they wish to attend and to research and make appointments with agents in their genres prior to the conference.
 The writing conference is a good opportunity for the serious writer with an idea or a manuscript to network.

-We meet other writers and authors, share our interests, attend specific panels of choice (such as a fiction, nonfiction) or meet, one-on-one, with literary agents.
+We meet other writers and authors, share our interests, attend specific panels of choice (such as fiction, nonfiction) or meet, one-on-one, with literary agents.
 Each member of a panel speaks on his or her expertise and takes questions on how to write and sell one’s work.
 Most importantly, serious writers usually sign up to meet agents who attend the conference.
 Although hard to get, agents are interested in finding new talent.

-One of the goals of a writers’ workshop is to meet agents in person.
+One of the goals of a writers workshop is to meet agents in person.
 But both panel speakers and agents are relentlessly focused on writing as a business.
 Either work is well-written and has possibilities of selling to the public or it isn’t.
 You may have one but not the other advantage.
 Agents and publishers also put in long hours without compensation for the love of bringing a book from conception to birth.
 You must seek out the agent right for you, one who has sold books in the field that interests you, and one with whom you feel comfortable.
 The agent not only judges your work, but judges you personally, as to whether he or she likes you.
 You do the same.

 I came armed with business cards and with queries, hoping, in 60 seconds, to seduce some agent with the excellence, uniqueness, excitement, and salability of my work.
 Who else but a writer labors intensively, creatively for months or years for the love of writing, to create a work of art and with no sure reward in sight?